 Cover for theft or damage of personal items kept locked inside the caravan or equipment such as gas canisters and power generators often is NOT covered on a bog-standard caravan policy.
 For this you'll often need to pay extra.

 Before paying extra, check if your home insurance already covers that.
 However, the excess (the amount of any claim you must pay) on a home insurance policy is usually higher than a caravan excess, while claiming can push up future home insurance costs too.

 What's more, home insurance may not cover all items in the caravan such as frying pans or crockery as people do not usually take these outside their home.

 Will I get a new caravan if mine is written off?

 How your insurer will settle your claim depends on what you agree at the point of taking out your policy – and will affect your premium.
 You'll be asked when filling in an application to pick from three replacement values: 'new for old', 'market value' or 'guaranteed or agreed value'.

 New for old

-New for old will generally only be offered for a certain number of years, for example up until the caravan is 5 years old.
+New for old will generally only be offered for a certain number of years, for example up until your caravan is five years old.
 If your caravan needed replacing your insurer would sort out an equivalent, brand new caravan.